 A powerful insight into female desire and sexuality: Reviewing Lisa Taddeo’s Three Women

-I read Three Women when it first came out, but then there was such a flood of reviews and it was such a polarizing book that I knew I needed to wait if I wanted to develop my own thoughts about it.
+I read Three Women when it first came out, but there were so many reviews and it was such a polarizing book that I knew I needed to wait to develop my own thoughts about it.

 This is a real-life account of the sexual lives of three women who Lisa Taddeo interviewed over a period of 8 years.
 Sex doesn’t exist in a vacuum, resulting in an in-depth personal insight into their lives.
 In this book, we meet: